Kinetic limit for a chain of harmonic oscillators with a point Langevin thermostat: Introduction

 \section{Introduction}

-The mathematical analysis of macroscopic energy transport in anharmonic chain of oscillators {constitutes a very hard mathematical problem}, see \cite{spohn2006}.
+The mathematical analysis of macroscopic energy transport in anharmonic chain of oscillators constitutes a very hard mathematical problem, see \cite{spohn2006}.
 One approach to it is to replace the non-linearity by a stochastic exchange of momentum between nearest neighbor particles {in such a way that the total kinetic energy and momentum are conserved}.
-This stochastic exchange can be modeled in various ways: e.g. for each couple of nearest neighbor particles the exchange of their momenta can occur independently at an exponential time (which models their elastic collision).
-Otherwise, for each triple of consecutive particles, exchange of momenta can be performed in a continuous, diffusive fashion, so that its energy and momentum are preserved.
-In the present article we adopt the latter choice, see Section \ref{sec2.2.1} for a detailed description of the dynamics, but, with no significant changes, all our results can be extended to other stochastic noises.
-A small parameter $\eps>0$ is introduced to rescale space and time, and the intensity of the noise is adjusted so that in a (macroscopic) finite interval of time, there is only a finite amount of momentum exchanged by the stochastic mechanism.
-In terms of the random exchanges, it means that, on average, each particle undergoes only a finite number of stochastic collisions in a finite time.
-Letting $\eps\to 0$ corresponds therefore to taking the kinetic limit for the system.
+This stochastic exchange can be modeled in various ways: e.g. for each couple of nearest neighbor particles the exchange of their momenta can occur independently at an exponential time (which models their elastic collision). {Otherwise, for each triple of consecutive particles, exchange of momenta can be performed in a continuous, diffusive fashion, so that its energy and momentum are preserved.
+In the present article we adopt the latter choice, see Section \ref{sec2.2.1} below for a detailed description of the dynamics.
+In fact, with no significant changes, all our results can be extended to some other stochastic noises that are both local in the spatial variable and of independent increments in time, such as e.g. the Poisson random exchange mentioned above (see \cite[Section 5.1.3]{lepri})}.

+A small parameter $\eps>0$, describing the ratio between macroscopic and microscopic space-time units, is introduced.
+The intensity of the noise is adjusted so that in a (macroscopic) finite interval of time, there is only a finite amount of momentum exchanged by the stochastic mechanism.
+In terms of the random exchanges, it means that, on average, each particle undergoes only a finite number of stochastic collisions in a finite time. {Letting $\eps\to 0$ corresponds therefore to taking the kinetic limit for the system, since in the case of a chain with no microscopic boundary present the energy density evolution is described by a linear kinetic equation, see \cite{BOS}}.

 The Wigner distribution is a useful tool to localize in space the energy per frequency mode.
 In the absence of the thermostat, it is proven in \cite{BOS}, that as $\eps\to 0$, the Wigner distribution converges to the solution of the kinetic transport equation